101st Cavalry Regiment: Post-War

-In 1993, the 101st was consolidated with the 1st Battalion, 210th Armor, taking the 210th's lineage but keeping its designation as the 101st Cavalry.
-The 1st squadron of the 101 Cavalry was disbanded in August 2006.
+In 1993, the 101st was consolidated with the 1st Battalion, 210th Armor, taking the 210th's lineage and battle honors but keeping its designation as the 101st Cavalry.
+The 1st squadron of the 101st Cavalry was disbanded in August 2006.

-The 2nd squadron remains and is headquartered in Niagara Falls, NY.
-2nd Squadron is the reconnaissance squadron of the 27th IBCT, and they consist of A Troop (Mounted), B Troop (Mounted), and C Troop (Dismounted).
-The 2nd Squadron also carries the lineage of the 1st Battalion, 127th Armor Regiment, which converted into the 2nd Squadron, 101st Cavalry when the New York National Guard reorganized in 2005-2006.
+The 2nd Squadron remains, and is headquartered in Niagara Falls, New York.
+2nd Squadron is the reconnaissance squadron of the 27th IBCT, and they consist of A Troop (Mounted) stationed in Geneva, New York, B Troop (Mounted), and C Troop (Dismounted).
+The 2nd Squadron also carries the lineage of the 1st Battalion, 127th Armor Regiment, which converted into the 2nd Squadron, 101st Cavalry when the New York National Guard reorganized in 2005–2006.
 The squadron deployed to Afghanistan in 2008 and again in 2012.
 The Squadron, with additional support from the 27th IBCT, deployed to Ukraine in 2017 in order to support the training of Ukrainian soldiers.
 Elements of the Squadron deployed to Germany and Horn of Africa in 2022.